Jul 30, 2020

 • Utilize 100 percent isolated compute and highly secure, single-tenant environments perfect for PCI or HIPAA compliance.

-• Flexible compute and data storage options which allow you meet any application performance and growth requirements.
+• Flexible compute and data storage options that allow you to meet any application performance and growth requirements.

 • OS Managed services free up time from routine tasks of patching